Swim Competitively with MRSC

 Head Swim Coach & Director of Aquatics

 With the success of the MadMarlins program, Christina began coaching USA Swimming in correlation with the Nutmeg Swim Team and interested MadMarlin swimmers.
 In the span of just four years, this satellite program grew tremendous interest in the USA Swimming circuit.
-Therefore, in 2016, Christina, along with Associate Head Coach Jen Lyman, started the Shoreline Aquatic Club (SLAC).
-Both coaches are dedicated and driven to continue to offer a higher level of competition while providing a higher level of training.
+Therefore, in 2016, Christina, along with Associate Head Coach Jen Lyman, started the Shoreline Aquatic Club (SLAC) where both coaches are dedicated and driven to offer a higher level of competition while providing a higher level of training.

 In addition to the MadMarlins and SLAC, Christina is the Head Coach for the Daniel Hand High School Boy Varsity Swimming and Diving Team (2014-present), previously serving as the Assistant Coach (2009-2013).
 Christina also coaches the Daniel Hand High School Varsity Girls as the Assistant Coach (2012-present).